Core Lab 2: Topics in 3D

 Permission Required: No

-Topics in 3D offers a focused investigation into a single topic.
-The topic can be focused on specific techniques or materials, allow for hybrid practices and context-driven strategies, or take on more expansive themes.
-The topics class will allow students to explore the respective areas in more focus and depth through research-based studio work.
-It continues to contextualize student practice within the history of 3D media.
+This course offers a focused investigation into a single topic relating to sculpture in all its forms.
+The topic can be, for example, focused simply on one specific techniques or materials, or can allow for hybrid practices, context-driven strategies, and also take on more expansive themes.
+The topics class will allow students to explore the respective areas in more focus and depth, through research-based studio work.
 Reading in this class is seen as an integral part of student’s studio practice.
-Topics in fall 2013 include the following:
+Topics in fall 2014 include the following:

 Recycle, Rethink: Recycling is defined as processing used materials into new products.
 In this course students will make art with repurposed materials and will draw inspiration from the landscape and ideas around the culture of recycling such as sorting, transferring, exchanging, and reusing.
-This class will explore new approaches to materials, look at means of processing, and continuing to build fabrication skills.
-Students will also learn about recycled materials and services available to them in New York City.
-Class projects, lectures and excursions, will be focused on the earth, cycles, recycled materials, processing and fabrication.
+This class will explore new approaches to materials, look at means of processing, and continue to build fabrication skills.
+Students will learn about recycled materials and services available to them in New York City and are expected to have completed Introduction to 3D and/or have basic fabrication skills.
+Class projects, lectures and excursions will be focused on the earth, cycles, recycled materials, processing and fabrication.
+Collaborations will be possible.

-Open to: Bachelors degree in Fine Arts majors; others by permission of the Fine Arts program.
-Pre-requisite(s): PUFA 2200 Core Studio 1 and at least two of the following: PUFA 2220 Intro to 2D, PUFA 2230 Intro to 3D, or PUFA 2240 Intro to 4D.
+Open to: Bachelors degree in Fine Arts majors, others by permission of the Fine Arts program.
+Pre-requisite(s): PUFA 2200 Core Studio 1: Sign & System, PUFA 2230 Core Lab 1: 3D, and at least one of the following: PUFA 2220 Core Lab 1: 2D or PUFA 2240 Core Lab 1: 4D.

 Open to Undergraduate students.